 At this point, we were running the ministry out of our home and had five or six people working for us.
 We even had a guy who produced the radio program out of our son’s bedroom closet.
-I’m also raising kids—I have a baby, I have teenagers.
+(During this time, I was also raising kids—I had a baby and teenagers.)

 I shared this with Joyce, and that’s when we decided to do it.
 The first program was so primitive—Joyce was literally teaching in front of a shower curtain for a back-drop!
 But it was the beginning of the television ministry, and now it’s just beyond anything we could have ever expected.

 People are drawn to your authenticity.
 How do you keep things so balanced and real?
 It seems like you have a lot of fun.